-Success tips when doing business in Cayman Islands
+Success tips when doing business in Cayman Islands in 2021

 - At the beginning of a business meeting, it is common practice to shake hands and exchange business cards with business partners.
 Hugging and exchanging of kisses are only suitable for family and therefore should be avoided in business contexts in Cayman Islands;

 - Exchange of gifts in a business meeting is not common in Cayman Islands.
 Government officers are not permitted to receive gifts, apart from diaries or calendars;

 - When addressing a person, the common etiquette is to use the first name added by a title (Mr or Miss).
 This is due to the large number of people having the same family names in Cayman Island such as Bodden or Bush;

 - Since the Cayman Islands are a British Overseas Territory, conservative attitudes such as politeness and modesty are strongly appreciated.
 When greeting a person, it is recommendable to introduce the most senior people first.

 - The islands jut above the Caribbean Sea, formed from the highest portions of a huge oceanic ridge along what is known as the Cayman Trench;

 - The Cayman Islands has its own currency, the Cayman Islands dollar;

 - There is no income, company, corporation, inheritance, capital gains, or gift tax, property taxes or rates;